Who gets overtime pay? Ohio Unpaid Overtime Lawyers

 The Motor Carrier Exemption.
 Details on the motor carrier exemption can be found here: https://www.dol.gov/whd/regs/compliance/whdfs19.pdf

 The list above is only some of the more common exemptions we run into when representing employees with claims of misclassification.
 Keep in mind that although employers may tell an employee that they are exempt or non-exempt, many employers misclassify employees to avoid paying overtime that the employee is otherwise entitled to receive.
-Consequently, it is important for employees who are working overtime to have an experience overtime lawyer review the facts and circumstances surrounding their employment to determine if they may have a claim for unpaid overtime.
+Consequently, it is important for employees who are working overtime to have experienced overtime lawyers review the facts and circumstances surrounding their employment to determine if they may have a claim for unpaid overtime.

-Contact our Overtime Lawyer for Experienced Representation.
+Contact our Overtime Lawyers for Experienced Representation.

 Our firm regularly handles unpaid overtime cases on an individual (one employee asserting a claim for only themselves) or collective/class basis.
 Employees who are not paid overtime may receive their unpaid overtime, an equal amount in liquidated damages, and attorney’s fees, costs, and expenses if they are successful in their claim.
 We represent employees throughout Ohio with claims of unpaid overtime compensation and we will work tirelessly on your behalf to recover the unpaid overtime pay you are owed.
-Our Columbus Ohio Overtime Lawyer is here to offer a FREE consultation and discuss your rights to recovery by contacting 1-614-949-1181.
+Our Columbus Ohio Overtime Lawyers are here to offer a FREE consultation and discuss your rights to recovery by contacting 1-614-949-1181.